BugDotNet/.github/.github/contributing.md

 [issues section](#issues) *(the next section)* of this guide first.

+***As always, when interacting with the Bug.NET community, please remember to adhere to our [code of conduct](./code_of_conduct.md), it is there to ensure that the Bug.NET community stays as a welcoming place, that focuses on the technology, and the project that it's responsible for.***

 ## Issues

 If you want to report a bug, then first please look at the existing bug reports